 Use an airtight canister or bag to store either ground or whole coffee.
 Freshly roasted coffee beans will begin to lose their full flavor after about 2 weeks, which regular coffee drinkers have probably already noticed.
 In that time, make sure is that you’re storing the beans in a reliably airtight container that is opaque enough to prevent light from getting to the beans.
 There are a number of ways to do this.

 The easiest container to use is the bag the beans came in.
-But, before you do this, make sure that bag does not let light flow through and that it can be sealed tightly.
-If you feel the bag does not allow you to seal it properly, use a rubber band to help seal it.
-Also, if your beans have recently been roasted, that will emit CO2 for a few days after roasting.
-Therefore, having a bag with a one-way valve will allow the gases to be emitted and prevent the bag from bursting.
+But before you do this, make sure that bag doesn’t let light flow through and that it can be tightly resealed.
+If you feel the bag doesn’t allow you to reseal it properly, use a binder clip to help finish sealing it, and then place the whole thing in a second large bag that you can seal airtight.
+Note that if your beans have recently been roasted, they’ll emit CO2 for a few days after roasting, so storing them in a bag with a one-way valve would allow the gas to be emitted & prevent the bag from bursting.

-In short, the best place to store your coffee beans is in a pantry with airtight containers that do not allow light to get through.
-This will keep your coffee beans at its maximum freshness and give you that wonderful flavor and aroma.
-But, if needed, the freezer can be used as long as you use a proper container and you limit the temperature changes of the coffee.
+If you do keep frozen coffee beans, also be sure to use them within a year, as coffee can get freezer burn, too.
+In short, the ideal place to store your coffee beans is in a pantry with airtight containers that don’t allow light to get through.
+This will keep your coffee beans at maximum freshness and give you that wonderful flavor and aroma.
+But if needed, the freezer can be used as long as you use proper containers & limit temperature fluctuations.